TIMELINE ASTROLOGY

 The words of Yogananda are a reminder of our true nature, beyond the stars.
 Yet Yogananda had his own life experiences here on earth, clearly reflected in his birth chart and timeline of events.
 In that way, you and I, are no different to Yogananda.
 And he is no different to you or I. Here is Paramahansa Yogananda’s birth chart with sidereal Leo rising.

-I’ve read enough charts of those who felt they were somehow beyond karma yet were consulting me wondering why something was or was not happening in their life.
-Indeed, when someone has as hard time accepting their life being mapped out, it seems tragic to me because I know they are missing out on aligning with their full potential.
+I’ve read enough charts of those who felt they were somehow beyond karma, yet were consulting me, wondering why something was or was not happening in their life.
+Indeed, when someone has a hard time accepting their life being mapped out, it seems tragic to me because I know they are missing out on aligning with their full potential.

 Sometimes, it may seem like a herculean task to reach for such a perspective if our mind is struggling to cope with certain life events.
-In that case, we can simply view the astrology map as a way to accept where we are until we are able to change our perspective.
-That doesn’t mean resigning ourselves to what is happening.
-It’s about trusting the process so we can shift our perspective.
-And that is all that’s needed to change our life’s trajectory.
-That shift, too, is mapped out in our timeline.
+In that case, you can simply view the astrology map as a way to accept where you are until you can change your perspective.
+That doesn’t mean resigning yourself to what is happening.
+It’s about trusting the process so you can shift your perspective.
+And that is all that’s needed to change your life’s trajectory.
+That shift, too, is mapped out in your timeline.

-While there is a part of us all that is beyond karma, if we don’t acknowledge and accept our life experience as it is, we may compare ourselves to enlightened beings who seem to be in on something we are not.
+While there is a part of you that is beyond karma, if you don’t acknowledge and accept your life experience as it is, you may compare yourself to enlightened beings who seem to be in on something you are not.
 No one, at any point, is beyond karma from an egoic perspective.
 Yet everyone, at all times, can reach beyond their patterning, just as Yogananda took his identity “from the creation to the Creator.”
-And we can do the same with the aid of an astrology timeline.
+You can do the same with the aid of an astrology timeline.

 Making Sense